 A systematic review and analysis of 43 randomized controlled trials of over 4000 postmenopausal women showed that strength training had the most significant benefit on bone health.
 Women who engaged in a combination of exercises (weight-bearing and strengthening) had an average of 3.2% less bone loss than those who were inactive.

-Variety seems to matter when it comes to movement for reducing bone loss and the risk of bone breaks.
+Variety seems to matter when it comes to movement for reducing bone loss and fracture risk.
 Of course, you want to keep in mind a few safety considerations if you’re starting a movement program.

 - How able your body is